bobby-tablez/Invoke-Mathfuscation/README.md

 ![alt text](https://raw.githubusercontent.com/bobby-tablez/Invoke-Mathfuscation/main/mathfuscation.png)

 A quick command line utility that converts individual characters of an input string into char values.
 It then takes a user-supplied number value and uses it to ofuscate the individual char values.
-Lastly, it outputs a simple obfuscated one-liner which will execute the original string.
+Lastly, it outputs a simple obfuscated one-liner using random polymporphic variables which will execute the original string.
 Currently supports:

 * Remote URL (ie: http://example.com/dir/remote.ps1)
 * Local File (ie: C:\tmp\local.ps1)